Finding The Best Email Marketing Tool For Your Content

 Cost

-MailerLite has a free plan called the Forever Free Plan.
-It’s like having an unlimited free trial.
-With the Forever Free Plan, you can have up to 1,000 unique subscribers and send unlimited emails each month.
+MailerLite has a free plan which is like having an unlimited free trial.
+With the free plan, you can have up to 1,000 unique subscribers and send 12,000 emails each month.

-Paid plans start at $10 for up to 2,500 unique subscribers and increase about $10-15 a month depending on the number of subscribers.
-You can pay monthly or annually
+When billed monthly, paid plans start at $10 for up to 500 unique subscribers and increase based on the number of subscribers.
+You can pay annually or monthly.
+Annual plans are a little cheaper than monthly plans.

 Features